biglovisa/crux/README.md

 Before we add the last piece of code, to see how many times the component should have re-rendered, just add a `console.log()` statement in the function so you can see when this function is called.
 The `Delete` button is essentially the only interaction we have to test yet, however.
 If you're curious, try this again once we have implemented more features.

-Lastly, we to determine when it is not necessary for us to re-render the component.
+Lastly, we need to determine when it is not necessary for us to re-render the component.
 In this case, `title` and `description` are the only props that will change, so let's only add checks for those.

 **src/components/Task.js**
 ```JavaScript